IdeasOnCanvas/Ashton/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](LICENSE.md)
 [![Build status](https://badge.buildkite.com/418f84ba1ee2d996d15acb9332cf231a0d174f679873cb60ce.svg)](https://buildkite.com/ideasoncanvas/ashton)

-Ashton (<b>A</b>ttributed<b>S</b>tring<b>H</b>TML<b>T</b>ransformati<b>on</b>) is an iOS and macOS library for fast conversion of NSAttributedString` into HTML (and back).
-The library is used in MindNode 5 for persisting formatted strings.
+Ashton (<b>A</b>ttributed<b>S</b>tring<b>H</b>TML<b>T</b>ransformati<b>on</b>) is an iOS and macOS library for fast conversion of NSAttributedStrings into HTML, and back.
+Ashton is battle-tested and used in [MindNode 6](https://mindnode.com), for persisting formatted strings.

 ## 2.0 Release

 The latest release is a complete rewrite in Swift focusing on improved performance and functional backwards compatibility to Ashton 1.x.
-The new codebase has a comprehensive test suite with test coverage >90% and additional tests against the legacy 1.0 output.
+The new codebase has a comprehensive test suite with a test coverage of > 90% and additional tests against the legacy 1.0 output.

+Find out more about the launch of Ashton 2.0 in our [Blog Post](https://ideasoncanvas.com/news/2019-04-10-optimizing-text-persistence).

 ## Supported Attributes

-The following `NSAttributedString.Key` attributes are supported when converting to `HTML`:
+The following `NSAttributedString.Key` attributes are supported, when converting to `HTML`:
 - [x] .backgroundColor (persisted as RGBA)
 - [x] .foregroundColor (persisted as RGBA)
 - [x] .underlineStyle (single, double, thick)